Butch Davis: Cleveland Browns

 Davis became head coach of the Cleveland Browns in 2001, inheriting a team that won five games combined in the previous two years.
 Davis led the team to a 7-9 record in his first year, missing the playoffs by a game.
 In his first year, one of the most controversial refereeing moments in NFL history was Bottlegate.
 His defense that year forced a league leading 33 interceptions.
-The Browns posted a 9-7 record and got a playoff berth in Davis' second year, getting in after winning two close games in a row against the Baltimore Ravens and the Atlanta Falcons.
+The Browns posted a 9-7 record and got a playoff berth in Davis's second year, getting in after winning two close games in a row against the Baltimore Ravens and the Atlanta Falcons.
 In 2003, a quarterback controversy erupted between Tim Couch and backup Kelly Holcomb after Holcomb, starting the 2002 playoff game for the injured Couch, threw for 429 yards and three touchdowns.
 Davis would ultimately give the starting job to Holcomb, though Couch did start a few games.
 In the 2004 offseason, Davis signed Jeff Garcia and cut Couch.
 Davis was forced to resign in early December 2004 after a 3-8 start and ended with a 24-35 overall record as coach of the Browns.
 Davis was the only coach to lead the expansion Browns to the playoffs, until Kevin Stefanski would do so in the 2020 season.